tohyuting/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user assigns a macro:
 ![Assign Macro Command Activity Diagram](images/AssignMacroCommandActivityDiagram.png)

+#### Why it is implemented this way

+The main consideration for this feature was what macros should the users be allowed to store, if not everything.
+We wanted the command to be non-restrictive, yet still include certain checks to prevent misuse.
+Hence we decided to throw exceptions for certain types of macros that the user may try to define.
+In particular, exceptions will be thrown to prevent assigning a macro with the same alias as a pre-defined command word, so that fundamental commands will not be overwritten by users.
+Apart from that, we decided not to allow saved command strings that do not start with a pre-defined command word, as the macros created from these command strings will never work as they will always give invalid commands.
+Nonetheless, we decided to allow partial command strings and even full command strings that may not be valid commands as long as they fit the above criteria, as these macros can be used with additional arguments supplied (possibly making the command valid), or that the command string may be valid upon certain conditions (e.g. after the user adds a supplier).
+However, this also means that a valid macro does not guarantee a successful command when used, and error messages may still be displayed for the underlying command of the macro if the underlying command is invalid during the actual use of the macro.

 ### Remove Macro feature